 Honey Glaze

 After the first two hours of cooking my ham, I glazed it with a mixture of equal parts honey and hot water, combined with a pinch of nutmeg.
 I glazed the ham at the two-hour mark and the three-hour mark.
-In total, the glaze was about ½ cup honey, ½ a cup water, and a ¼ teaspoon of nutmeg.
+In total, the glaze was about ½ cup honey, ½ cup water, and ¼ teaspoon of nutmeg.
 Once the ham was heated through, I let it sit for twenty minutes before cutting into it.

 Steve Jarvis says